amauryt/crystal-duckdb/README.md

 * As DuckDB does not support timezones without an extension, all Crystal's `Time` instances **must be in UTC**
 * Crystal's `Time` and `Time::Span` resolutions are in nanoseconds while DuckDB's 'TIME' is in microseconds, thus beware of **loss of precision while converting between structs** (where integer division is used)
-* Creating a new `DuckDB::TimeOfDay` from a `Time::Span` greater or equal than a day raises `DuckDB::Exception`
+* Creating a new `DuckDB::TimeOfDay` from a `Time::Span` greater or equal than a day raises a `DuckDB::Exception`
-* Converting a `DuckDB::Interval` with a non-zero month value to `Time::Span` without specifying the number of days per month raises `DuckDB::Exception`
+* Converting a `DuckDB::Interval` with a non-zero month value to `Time::Span` without specifying the number of days per month raises a `DuckDB::Exception`

 ```crystal
 require "duckdb"